Logan Kelly

 Action authorization.
 Before a tool call is executed — before an API is hit, a file is written, a database is updated, an email is sent — a policy check determines whether this action is permitted.
 The authorization decision can be based on the action type, the parameters of the action, the session context, the user's permission level, or any combination.
 This is where you enforce "do not call the payment API without explicit user approval" in a way that actually works — not through a prompt instruction, but through an enforcement gate that the model cannot reason its way around.

 Spend pre-authorization.
 Before initiating an operation that will incur cost — a long context call, an expensive tool invocation — a budget check determines whether the session has remaining allocation.
 If not, the operation is blocked before cost is incurred.
+See AI agent token budget enforcement for how this plays out in multi-step agentic workflows where costs compound rapidly across loops.

 Mid-Execution: Intercept In-Flight